htrc/HTRC-Tools-ScalaUtils/README.md

 # HTRC-Tools-ScalaUtils
 This library provides a set of implicit transformations and routines that reduce the boilerplate needed to accomplish some common tasks in Scala.

 # Build
 * To generate a package that can be referenced from other projects:
   `sbt package`
-  then find the result in `target/scala-2.11/` (or similar) folder.
+  then find the result in `target/scala-2.12/` (or similar) folder.

 # Usage

-To use via Maven:
+## SBT
+`libraryDependencies += "org.hathitrust.htrc" %% "scala-utils" % "2.1-SNAPSHOT"`

+## Maven

+**Scala 2.11.x:**
 ```
 <dependency>
     <groupId>org.hathitrust.htrc</groupId>